timescale/timescaledb-ruby/README.md

 In this case, the hypertable will be created with the following options:

-* automatically partition - 1 table per day
+* [create hypertable](https://docs.timescale.com/api/latest/hypertable/create_hypertable/) for automatic partitioning - 1 table per day
-* compression enabled - 7 days after the first data
+* [compression](https://docs.timescale.com/api/latest/compression/alter_table_compression/) enabled - partitions with data older than 7 days are compressed
-* compression order - created_at DESC NULLS LAST
-* compression segmentby - identifier (this is the column that will be used to compress the data and also work as a hash key)
+* [compression segmentby](https://docs.timescale.com/api/latest/compression/alter_table_compression/) configured - identifier (this is the column that will be used as a columnar storage key)
-* drop after - 6 months - This is a retention policy that will delete the data after 6 months.
+* [drop after](https://docs.timescale.com/use-timescale/latest/data-retention/create-a-retention-policy/) configured - 6 months - This is a retention policy that will delete the old data after 6 months.
+Note this deletion is very efficient as it drops the entire partition.

 If you use keyword `compress_after` it will enable hypercore compression.
 Which can be used to set when the compression should start.